 Similarly, Marriott Rewards gives customers the option of exchanging 8,000 points for 2,000 United MileagePlus miles or 10,000 points for 2,000 Southwest Rapid Rewards miles.
 Each of these count as a qualifying activity, ensuring your points and miles stay active.

 Buy Points or Miles

-The quickest and easiest solution when facing an expiry deadline is to buy miles and points, a feature that many loyalty programs offer.
-It’s a simple way to reach an award goal and turn that vacation from fantasy to reality, reaping the benefits of your hard-earned rewards (before losing them...).
-Yes, there is a small outlay of cash involved but the benefits are more than worth it.
-Keep watch for promotions in your favourite program to stretch your dollar way farther and earn a premium of 10%, 25% or even 50% in bonus points which doubles, even triples, your rewards.
+Perhaps the quickest and easiest solution when facing expiration is to buy miles and points.
+It’s a simple way to reach an award goal and turn that vacation from fantasy to reality, reaping the benefits of your hard-earned rewards.
+Keep watch for promotions in your favorite programs to stretch your dollar way farther and earn up to 50 percent more points, which can triple your rewards. which doubles, even triples, your rewards.

-While simply using the miles and points you’ve earned to book a flight or pay for a hotel stay is one way to make sure your account is active, you can also earn points by shopping with a loyalty program’s partners.
+Another very easy way to earn points and miles is to shop through their loyalty program’s partners.
 American Airlines loyalty program members earn miles every time they shop with one of the 850 retailers the airline is partnered with.

 The earnings aren’t just limited to retailers either.
-Members can also earn up to five miles for every one dollar they spend with an AAdvantage Dining Program credit card.
+Members of select airline frequent flyer clubs can also earn up to five miles for every one dollar they spend when they link a credit card with their dining rewards program.

 Donate Points or Miles